 Those who are taking courses as a Student-at-large can take up to six courses.
-If a Student-at-large wishes to apply to a degree program, they must complete the entire master's level degree application and be admitted to a degree program by the Admissions Committee.
-For questions about admission to the master's program, consult Veronica Johnson, Senior Director of Admissions and Enrollment (773-947-6319; vjohnson@mccormick.edu; office #209).
+If a Student-atlarge wishes to apply to a degree program, they must complete the entire master's level degree application and be admitted to a degree program by the Admissions Committee.
+For questions about admission to the master's program, consult Leslie Diaz-Perez, Senior Director of Admissions and Enrollment (773-947-6319; Idiaz-perez@mccormick.edu).